Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - After you have terminated the application, relaunch it.

-It’s probably the easiest method that would fix several trivial issues behind iTunes not opening in Windows 11.
+It’s probably the most straightforward method that would fix several trivial issues behind iTunes not opening in Windows 11.
 So, first, try restarting the app before you proceed to the other methods here.

 2. Update iTunes